 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- Clonidine extended-release tablets works differently than clonidine immediate-release tablets.
+- Clonidine extended-release tablets work differently than clonidine immediate-release tablets.
 Do not switch from the extended-release tablets to the immediate-release tablets unless your doctor tells you to.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Take a dose as soon as you remember.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss more than one dose of clonidine tablets, check with your doctor right away.
+If you miss more than 1 dose of clonidine tablets, check with your doctor right away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.